tomatolog/manticore/docs/2_installation/installing_sphinx_packages_on_debian_and_ubuntu.rst

 because you will get all dependencies and can also update Sphinx to the latest version with the same command.

-1. First, add Sphinxsearch repository and update the list of packages:
+1. F.html, add Sphinxsearch repository and update the list of packages:

    **``$ sudo add-apt-repository ppa:builds/sphinxsearch-rel23``**